websanco/liferay-learn/docs/commerce/2.x/en/managing-a-catalog/creating-and-managing-products/channels/channels-reference-guide.md

 ### Health Checks

-Health checks allow users to quickly fix any issues with their store sites, such as missing widgets.
+Health checks allow users to quickly fix any common setup issues with their store sites, such as missing widgets that are required to have a functioning store.

 ![Health checks allow you to quickly add Commerce portlets or fix issues if you had built the site manually.](./channels-reference-guide/images/04.png)

 ### Payment Methods

-Users can configure which [payment methods](../../../store-administration/configuring-payment-methods/managing-payment-methods.md) to use for the store.
+Users can configure which [payment methods](../../../store-administration/configuring-payment-methods/managing-payment-methods.md) to use for the channel.
 In addition, users can use a [custom payment engine](../../../developer-guide/tutorials/implementing-a-new-payment-method.md).

 ![The Payment Methods section allows you to choose which payment method to use.](./channels-reference-guide/images/05.png)